meysamhadeli/Spotlight-Wallpapers/README.md

 # Spotlight-Wallpapers-Changer
-This project is for downloading Spotlight and Bing wallpapers.
+This project is for downloading Spotlight, Bing and Unsplash wallpapers.

 ## Show your support
 ----------------